celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 {% hint style="info" %}
 A note about conventions:
-The code you'll see on this page is bash commands and their output.
+The code snippets you'll see on this page are bash commands and their output.

 When you see text in angle brackets &lt;&gt;, replace them and the text inside with your own value of what it refers to.
 Don't include the &lt;&gt; in the command.
 {% endhint %}